Raleigh Truck Accident Attorneys

 At Edwards Kirby, our team has become known for being talented trial lawyers who are passionate about guiding victims and families through complex and emotionally turbulent cases.
 If you have questions about our firm, your potential case, and how we can help, please contact us to request a free and confidential consultation.

-Our attorneys serve truck accident victims throughout Raleigh and the state of North Carolina, and routinely counsel fellow lawyers with complex claims.
+Our attorneys serve truck accident victims throughout Raleigh, Durham and the state of North Carolina, and routinely counsel fellow lawyers with complex claims.
 Call today to speak with a member of our team.

 What are common causes of truck accidents?